sunaku/tork/README.markdown

 ### With [Ruby on Rails]

-For Rails 3 or newer, use the `tork/config/rails` configuration helper.
+For Rails 3 or newer, use the `rails` configuration helper *before* the `test` or `spec` helpers.
+Otherwise Rails will be loaded *before* the `rails` configuration helper has a chance to disable class caching!

-Otherwise, ensure that your `config/environments/test.rb` file contains:
+For older Rails, make sure your `config/environments/test.rb` file contains:

     config.cache_classes = false